doctrine-extensions/DoctrineExtensions/README.md

 - **Softdeleteable** - allows to implicitly remove records
 - **Uploadable** - provides file upload handling in entity fields
 - **References** - supports linking Entities in Documents and visa versa
+- **IpTraceable** - inherited from Timestampable, sets IP address instead of timestamp

 Currently these extensions support **Yaml**, **Annotation**  and **Xml** mapping.
 Additional mapping drivers can be easily implemented using Mapping extension to handle the additional metadata mapping.